Native schools: Church and missionary schools

-The CMS founded its first mission at Rangihoua in the Bay of Islands in 1814 and over the next decade established schools in the Bay of Islands.
-The education of Māori children and adults was advanced with the arrival of the Revd.
-Henry Williams and his wife Marianne in 1823.
-In 1826 Henry's brother, the Revd.
-William, and his wife Jane joined the CMS mission and settled at Paihia in the Bay of Islands, where schools were established.
-Richard Taylor, was appointed as head of the CMS school at Te Waimate mission in 1839 and remained there until 1842.
+The CMS founded its first mission at Rangihoua in the Bay of Islands in 1814 and over the next decade established schools in the Bay of Islands, the first being run by Thomas Kendall from 1816 to 1818.
+Education of Māori children and adults advanced with the arrival of Henry Williams and his wife Marianne in 1823.
+In 1826 Henry's brother William Williams and his wife Jane joined the CMS mission and settled at Paihia in the Bay of Islands, where schools were established.
+Richard Taylor was appointed as head of the CMS school at Te Waimate mission in 1839 and remained there until 1842.

 Schools for Māori children and adults were established in locations where the CMS established mission stations.
-For example, the Revd.
-William Williams and his family arrived at Tūranga, Poverty Bay on 20 January 1840.
-The schools run by William and Jane Williams were well attended, the school opened with five classes for men, two classes for women and classes for boys.
-Classes covered practical knowledge as well as the teaching of the scriptures.
+For example, William Williams and his family arrived at Tūranga, Poverty Bay, on 20 January 1840.
+The schools run by William and Jane were well attended; the school opened with five classes for men, two classes for women and classes for boys.
+Classes covered practical knowledge as well as teaching of the scriptures.

-Until the 1860s, the government subsidised church schools for Māori.
 Early missionary schools were often conducted in the Māori language, which was the predominant language throughout the early part of the 19th century.
+Māori who had attended mission schools set up their own schools back in their villages.
 By the 1860s, three-quarters of the Māori population could read in Māori and two-thirds could write in Māori.

-The Education Ordinance of 1847 provided funding for mission schools and required them to conduct classes in English in order to receive subsidies.
+The Education Ordinance of 1847 provided some funding for mission schools and required them to conduct classes in English in order to receive the subsidies.
+Te Aute College was established by Samuel Williams of the CMS in 1854.
+The Native Schools Act 1858 continued the subsidies for church boarding schools for Māori.
+The mission schools struggled to conduct all teaching in English, and many continued to teach in Māori.
+The Roman Catholic St Joseph's Māori Girls' College was established by the Sisters of Our Lady of the Missions in 1867.

-The New Zealand Wars forced the closure of many of the mission schools.
-However, Te Aute College and Hukarere Girls' College in Hawkes Bay, which were established by the CMS, were not impacted by the wars.
-Schools for Māori children that followed the Roman Catholic tradition, including Hato Paora College (Feilding); and St Joseph's Māori Girls' College (Taradale), were also not impacted by the wars.
+The New Zealand Wars caused many of the mission schools to close.
+However, Te Aute College and St Joseph's Māori Girls' College, both in Hawke's Bay, were not impacted by the wars.
+The Anglican Hukarere Girls' College was established in Napier in 1875.
+Catholic priests and brothers established other schools for Māori, including Hato Petera College (Auckland) in 1928 and Hato Paora College (Feilding) in 1947.